sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 * Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_06_Trees.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/data-structures-java/tree/main/Lecture07">[eng]</a><a href="https://github.com/sercankulcu/data-structures-java/tree/main/Ders07">[tr]</a>

-Chapter 8: Heaps, Priority Queues
+Chapter 8: Priority Queues, Heaps
 ---

 In the realm of data structures, heaps and priority queues play a pivotal role in efficient data management and optimization.
 Heaps, a specialized form of tree structure, are designed to facilitate the rapid retrieval of the maximum or minimum element, making them ideal for tasks like implementing priority queues, sorting algorithms, and scheduling processes.
 Priority queues, on the other hand, are abstract data types that provide a way to organize elements with associated priorities, ensuring that the highest-priority item is readily accessible.
 These structures are invaluable in a wide array of applications, from task scheduling in operating systems to solving complex optimization problems in algorithms and artificial intelligence.